Splendors of Australia and New Zealand

 This morning explore the base of Uluru before visiting the archaeological museum there.
 Fly to Sydney, arriving late in the afternoon, and take a brief orientation tour of The Rocks, the city’s oldest preserved colonial district, located near your hotel.
-(B)
+(B, D)

-Travel by motorcoach today through New Zealand’s lush fruit-growing region to Queenstown, stopping en route in the former gold mining town of Arrowtown.
-Enjoy a savory lunch and wine tasting at a local winery before reaching the famed Kawarau Bridge where in 1988 AJ Hackett invented Bungee jumping.
-Late afternoon arrive at the “adventure capital” of Queenstown.
+Travel through New Zealand’s lush fruit-growing region to Queenstown, stopping in the former gold mining town of Arrowtown.
+Enjoy a wine tasting and savory lunch before continuing to the famed Kawarau Bridge where in 1988 AJ Hackett invented Bungee jumping.
+Mid-afternoon reach the “adventure capital” of Queenstown.
 (B,L,D)

-This morning and early afternoon are at leisure; late afternoon visit Te Puia Thermal Reserve, where you’ll observe the famous Pohutu Geyser and other natural phenomena, and explore the Maori Cultural Center, where you'll sample a traditional hangi dinner and attend a Maori performance.
+This morning and early afternoon are at leisure; late afternoon visit Te Puia Thermal Reserve and Maori Cultural Center for a traditional hangi dinner and performance.
 (B,D)

 Early this morning transfer to the airport for the flight to Los Angeles (via Sydney) where you connect with the return flights home.
 (B)